-Fortify WebInspect allows DevSecOps teams to regularly test for server-side request forgery.
-WebInspect's DAST scans an application server in a configured environment so that all components-application, server, and network-can be tested, giving the dynamic analysis platform a comprehensive view of the impact of server requests.
+OpenText Dynamic Application Security Testing allows DevSecOps teams to regularly test for Server-Side Request Forgery.
+OpenText Dynamic Application Security Testing scans an application server in a configured environment so that all components-application, server, and network-can be tested, giving the dynamic analysis platform a comprehensive view of the impact of server requests.

-Fortify SAST can detect many cases of SSRF through taint analysis-for example, if the application uses unvalidated user input to construct a URL that will then be fetched.
-Fortify will flag the use of unrestricted user input.
+OpenText SAST can detect many cases of SSRF through taint analysis-for example, if the application uses unvalidated user input to construct a URL that will then be fetched.
+The tool will flag the use of unrestricted user input.